Etanercept (By injection)

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Allow the medicine to come to room temperature for 15 to 30 minutes before you use it.
+Do not shake it.

 - Mix the medicine with the liquid provided in your dose kit.
 Gently swirl the medicine to mix it.
-Do not shake.

 - Write the date you mixed the medicine on the sticker from the dose kit.
 Attach the sticker to the vial.